naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.20-14.md

 Specifically, a routing table is a data file in RAM that stores route information about directly connected and remote networks.
 The routing table contains network or next-hop associations.
 These associations tell a router that a particular destination can be optimally reached by sending the packet to a specific router that represents the next hop on the way to the final destination.
 The next-hop association can also be the outgoing or exit interface to the next destination.

 #### Routing Table Sources

+On a Cisco router the ```show ip route``` command is used to display the IPv4 routing table of a router.
+A router provides additional information, including how the route was learned, how long the route has been in the table, and which specific interface to use to get to a predefined destination.

+Entries in the routing table can be added as follows:

+* Local route interfaces - Added when a interface is configured and active.
+* Directly connected interfaces - added to the routing table when an interface is configured and active
+* Static routes - added when a route is manually configured and the exit interface is active
+* Dynamic routing protocol - added when routing protocols are implemented and other networks are identified

+The sources of the routing table entries are identified by a code.
+The code identifies how the lroute was learned.